mashirozx/alice-player/README.md

 > A beautiful H5 music player built with Vue3. 🍉

+**This project is under heavy development, APIs might be changed in the feature.**

 ## Preview

 | The cover | The play list | The lyrics |